vdm-dev/thunderbrew/README.md

 ## Running

-Whoa doesn't currently support reading from MPQ archives.
-Instead, it assumes you are launching the Whoa executable from the root of a fully extracted MPQ archive set for World of Warcraft 3.3.5a (build 12340).
-You can obtain a valid set of MPQ archives to extract by installing World of Warcraft 3.3.5a from legally purchased original install media.
-Whoa does not provide any copy of game data.
+The data directory must either be a fully extracted MPQ archive set for World of Warcraft 3.3.5a (build 12340), or a directory that contains a `Data` subdirectory with 3.3.5a MPQ archives.

+Thunderbrew will attempt change its working directory at startup to the directory that contains the Whoa binary.
+You can either move your `Whoa` binary to the same directory that contains `Data/` and `WTF/`, launching it from there, or you can supply a different directory with the `-datadir \path\to\game_dir` command line switch.
+Note that the `-datadir` parameter must be specified with backslashes (\\), even on MacOS and Linux.

 Assuming all goes well, you should be greeted by the login screen, complete with its flying dragon animation loop.